The Difference Between Concept

 decision maker make a decision for a final product.

-The decision maker in this case is maybe your Art
+The decision maker in this case is may be your Art

 Director,

-maybe the Production Designer, maybe the Director of a film or game,
+may be the Production Designer, may be the Director of a film or game,

-maybe a Producer or a Studio Head, maybe the head of the Environment
+may be a Producer or a Studio Head, may be the head of the Environment

 Department that has to